 - Pinch of ground mace Add to list

-- 2 tablespoons, rounded, freshly chopped parsley Add to list
+- 2 tablespoons freshly chopped parsley Add to list

 - Whipping cream, for garnish (optional) Add to list

-- Chopped parsley or chives, for garnish (optional) Add to list
+- Chopped parsley, for garnish (optional) Add to list

-Bring the stock and milk mixture to a boil over moderate heat and sprinkle in the oatmeal.
-Stir well to prevent lumps forming, then bring to a simmer.
+Combine broth and milk in a deep saucepan and bring to a boil over medium heat.
+Sprinkle in oats.
+Stir well to prevent lumps, then reduce the temperature to a simmer.

-Melt the butter in a pan over low heat.
-Add the chopped leeks and cook until they soften slightly.
+Melt butter in a pan over low heat.
+Add leeks and cook until they soften slightly, about 8 minutes.

-Add leeks to simmering stock/milk mixture.
-Season with salt, pepper and mace and simmer for 15 to 20 minutes more, or until the oatmeal is cooked.
+Add leeks to simmering oats.
+Season with salt, pepper and mace and simmer for 15 to 20 minutes, or until the oatmeal is cooked.
 Add extra broth if you would like to thin the soup.

 Stir in chopped parsley and serve in warmed bowls.
-Garnish with a swirl of cream and chopped herbs.
+If you like, garnish with a swirl of cream and chopped herbs.